 So what is healthy food for diabetes?
 Great question.
 There are so many different opinions about what people with diabetes should eat, but there is no one magical diabetes diet.
 There are a few rules that everyone agrees on, though.
 Here’s some more on what people with diabetes should eat.

 Rule #1: Half a plate of green vegetables

 The plate model is a helpful way to decide what to eat.
 If you fill half your plate with green, leafy vegetables that fills up a lot of space!
-The other half of the plate can be divided into good quality protein (eggs, fish, chicken, meat) and low GI, high fibre starch (sweet potatoes, brown rice, butternut).
+The other half of the plate can be divided into good quality protein (eggs, fish, chicken, meat, lentils, beans) and low GI, high fibre starch (sweet potatoes, brown rice, butternut).
 Add in a small amount of healthy fat (olive oil, avocado) and you have a healthy plate!
 If you’re eating low carb, you can leave out the starch.